voxel51/fiftyone/docs/source/integrations/activitynet.rst

 .. default-role:: code

-We've collaborated with the team behind the `ActivityNet Dataset <>`_ to make it easy to download, visualize, and evaluate on the ActivityNet dataset natively in FiftyOne!
+We've worked to make it easy to download, visualize, and evaluate on the ActivityNet dataset natively in FiftyOne!